12 of the Very Best Things to Do in Avignon, France

 The cathedral boasts an array of artwork and sculptures, including the Baroque high altar and the 14th-century Virgin Mary statue.

 It is currently free to enter, and better yet, if you’re looking for a panoramic view of Avignon, climb to the top of the cathedral’s tower.
-Although it can be a challenging climb, you’ll be instantly rewarded with a fine shot of Avignon fit for your Instagram feed.
+Although it can be a challenging climb, you’ll be instantly rewarded with a fine shot of Avignon that will fit your Instagram feed.

 Side view of Avignon Cathedral overlooking more of Avignon